mholt/timeliner/README.md

 $ timeliner get-latest google_photos/you@gmail.com
 ```

-This will get only the items timestamped newer than the newest item in your timeline.
+This will get only the items timestamped newer than the newest item in your timeline (from the last successful run).

+If `get-latest` is interrupted after adding some newer items to the timeline, the next run of `get-latest` will not stop at the first new item added last time; it is smart enough to know that it was interrupted and needs to keep getting items all the way until the beginning of the last _successful_ run.

 ### Reprocessing items